-All the activities carried out by the student will tackle a theme approved by the representative teacher that will lead the student taking into account the presented proposal and its general coherence.
+All the activities carried out by the student will tackle a theme approved by the contact professor that will lead the student taking into account the presented proposal and its general coherence.

 Exemples of themes